Renfrew100/seg3103_playground/lab07/README.md

 This class is an inner class but references makes the instances of the class larger and may keep the references to the creator object alive longer than necessary

+In CalCFrame class, creating a new inner class WindowAdapter.WindowClosing(WindowEvent e), passing in a WindowEvent as as argument, instead of using a new WindowAdapter.